Migration from v3 to v4

 + const nodes = querySelectorAll(childNode, selector, mapNodesToParents(rootNode));

-The new API for these functions are as follows:
+The new API for these functions is as follows:

-// applies `selector` with the context of the `childNode` and its descendants
+// applies `selector` with context of the `childNode` and its descendants

 const nodes = querySelectorAll(childNode, selector);

-// applies `selector` with the context of the entire node tree relative from `childNode`
+// applies `selector` with context of the node tree relative from `childNode`

-// the `rootNode` is required if the result of `selector` may depend on the parent or sibling of `childNode`
+// `rootNode` is required if result depends on a parent/sibling of `childNode`

 const nodes = querySelectorAll(childNode, selector, rootNode);

-// this usage has the same behavior as v3, as `rootNode` is already the entire node tree
+// same behavior as v3, as `rootNode` is already the entire node tree

 const nodes = querySelectorAll(rootNode, selector);